KanuX-14/freecraft/mods/beds/README.txt

 ----------------------
 Originally by BlockMen (MIT)
 Modified by KanuX-14 <kanux.dev@gmail.com> (MIT)
-Various Minetest developers and contributors (MIT)
+Various Minetest and FreeCraft developers and contributors (MIT)

 Authors of media (textures)
 ---------------------------